Git-i/Pistachio/subprojects/Pistachio-Engine/src/Pistachio/Scripting/API/Scene.md

 Entity CreateEntity(const string &in name)
 ```

 Creates an entity with a specific name.
-Entity names do not have to be unique
+Entity names do not have to be unique.

 ###### Parameters